Ahmed-dev-code/agentQA-testing/readme.md

 had problem with deleting the product from the basket, the element was outside of the viewport, tried to scroll into view but it didn't work. the deleteing button can be visible only when hovering over the basket.

-please provide more about AQLResponseProxy class, and how to use it.

 ### testing with other websites
 #### Jumiia website (arabic version)